aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

-For instance, `[n for n in numbers if n]` becomes a call to a locally-defined function having the following body, except that `result` actually gets the name `.result` which can't occur in Python source code, and thus can't clash with variables from the source:
+For instance, `[n for n in numbers if n]` becomes a call to a locally-defined function having the following body, except that `result` actually gets the name `.result`, which can't occur in real Python source code and thus can't clash with variables from the source:

     # in example.py:
     result = []